ebaenamar/rpgv2/README.md

 An agentic RPG game system powered by AI21 Labs' Maestro framework, featuring dynamic storytelling, historical context via RAG, moral decision-making, and an interactive LLM-driven NPC.
 The game includes scene visualization with Replicate and voice synthesis with Sesame Maya.

+## Game Objectives

+Before starting the game, players are presented with the following objectives:

+- Navigate the medieval world while making choices that align with your character's moral compass
+- Build relationships with NPCs to gain allies and information
+- Discover the truth behind the mysterious events in the kingdom
+- Develop your character's skills and abilities through your choices
+- Balance your character's alignment between good/evil and lawful/chaotic

 ## Project Structure

 ```